nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 changes.
-These considerations have led to the creation of C2M2 [richness levels](../draft-CFDE_glossary/glossary.md#richness-levels): concentric, canonical variants of C2M2 which are benchmarked at increasing levels of model complexity, wherein each successive modeling level is a value-added superset of all of the metadata encompassed by the previous (less complex) level.
+These considerations have led to the creation of C2M2 [richness levels](../draft-CFDE_glossary/glossary.md#richness-levels): concentric, canonical variants of C2M2 which are benchmarked at increasing levels of model complexity and detail, wherein each successive modeling level is a value-added superset of all of the metadata encompassed by the previous (less complex) level.